 Especially when everyone is working from home, such a short exchange can improve teamwork.

-If it is Monday morning, consider to roughly schedule the workweek after your own stand up.
+If it is Monday morning, I try to roughly schedule the workweek.

-Take about half an hour on to roughly plan the week, check for urgent mails that may have come in over the weekend.
-This is when you schedule the big tasks you know will come and have to be done on time, like content creation, newsletter writing, pitching, writing bills and such.
+I take about half an hour on to roughly plan the week, I might also check for urgent mails that may have come in over the weekend.
+This is when I schedule the big tasks I know will come and have to be done on time, like content creation, newsletter writing, pitching, writing bills and such.

 I also set deadline blockers for these important tasks, so I always have a bit of leeway in for unforeseen events.
 This short planning burst will give you a first impression of what you have to do this week.